codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Repo selection GitHub filtered](../screenshots/repo-selection-filtered.png)

-Now we can set up our test commands:
+Now our repository is connected and we can set up our test commands:

 ![Codeship welcome screen](../../../screenshots/codeship-technology.png)

 We select "Ruby on Rails" as our framework.
-Now the setup commands and the test commands are already prefilled.
+This prefills the setup commands and the test commands for us.

+By default Ruby 1.9.3 is loaded, but I'd like to use Ruby 2.0.0, so I just change the `rvm use` command.

 Let's uncomment the test command `bundle exec rspec` to run our RSpec examples on every build.

 ![Rails test commands](../screenshots/test-commands.png)